 - A) Membership Criteria - 1.
 Twelve members, each with a single six-year term. - 2.
 Rotating Board with two members completing terms and replaced each year. - 3.
 Board member should be a senior person in executive education at his/her institution. - 4.
 Only one representative from a member institution can serve on the Board at one time. - 5.
 Representatives from associate or affiliate member institutions cannot serve on the Board. - 6.
 Additional criteria provided on the nomination form are: - Experienced in the field of executive education - Active in UNICON and supportive of its goals - Willing to commit time to the work of the consortium - Prepared to represent the entire membership, not just their own institution - Supported by their institution which will bear costs associated with Board membership (e.g., travel expense). - 7.
-Board may appoint affiliate Board members who may serve for a specified period and are named for a specific purpose (e.g., planning and running a UNICON conference). - B) Board Membership Nomination, Election, Appointment and Termination - 1.
-One Board member elected each year by the members and one appointed by the Board. - 2.
-Nominees for Board election are determined by the Nominating Committee (composed of the members of the Continuity Committee), based on a solicitation of nominations from the membership.
+Board may appoint affiliate Board members who may serve for a specified period and are named for a specific purpose (e.g., planning and running a UNICON conference). - B) Board Membership Nomination, Election, Appointment and Termination

+- 1. One Board member elected each year by the members and one appointed by the Board. - Nominees for Board election are determined by the Nominating Committee (composed of the members of the Continuity Committee), based on a solicitation of nominations from the membership.
 Ballots distributed to all members (not to associate and affiliate members), and results determined at the annual meeting. - 3.
 Ballots are accompanied by biographies of those nominated. - 4.
 Election will be scheduled so as to allow newly elected members to attend the Annual meeting. - 5.
 All vacancies resulting in unexpired terms (e.g., from resignation) are filled by Board appointment. - 6.
-If an individual is appointed to an unexpired term of three years or less, he/she can be elected or appointed to a full six-year term upon completion of the unexpired term.

-- 7. Chair confers with any member who misses three consecutive Board meetings to determine continuing membership on the Board. - 8.
+If an individual is appointed to an unexpired term of three years or less, he/she can be elected or appointed to a full six-year term upon completion of the unexpired term. - 7.
+Chair confers with any member who misses two consecutive Board meetings or misses three of six board meetings in a one-year period to determine continuing membership on the Board.
+[Note: virtual attendance instead of in-person attendance when the board is meeting face-to-face is permitted on an occasional special-circumstance basis (i.e. illness, birth or death in the family, etc.) but is not acceptable as a regular practice.
+Virtual attendance is defined as attending 50% or more of the meeting.] - 8.
 If a board member transfers their employment from one UNICON member university to another UNICON member university, the board member may request to remain on the UNICON board for the remainder of their term.
 If there is a current UNICON board member already at that new university, the board in consultation with the university will decide which individual will remain on the UNICON board.
-If the board member transfers to a non-UNICON school, they forfeit UNICON board membership. - C) Board Officers
+If the board member transfers to a non-UNICON school, they forfeit UNICON board membership.